-An appeal can be submitted against a decision not to offer a place at one of more preferred schools.
+An appeal can be submitted against a decision not to offer a place at a preferred school.
 The dates relevant to the normal admissions round will be published in the authority's composite prospectus and in the relevant offer letter.
 Appeals can be submitted at any time during the academic year.